Abir0810/Welcome/README.md

 - I have developed two deep learning models for customer service team and one machine learning model for project management.

 **Artificial Intelleigence Instructor at Microland IT solutions LTD. (_July 2022 - December 2022_)**
-- Preparing classes and notes regarding AI, researching one new technology on AI.
+- Prepared classes and notes regarding AI and researched new technology on AI.
-- Working on AI projects, and taking classes to learn about new technologies in AI.
+- Worked on AI projects, and took classes to learn about new technologies in AI.

 **Data Annotator at Quantigo.ai (_November 2021 - January 2022_)**
 - Data cleaning, Data preprocessing, Data annotation, working with Big data.

 **Research Assistant at Daffodil International University (_December 2020 - November 2021_)**
-- Preparing classes and notes regarding AI, and research on AI.
+- Prepared classes and notes regarding AI, and research on AI.
-- Working on AI projects, taking classes, taking exams and reporting.
+- Worked on AI projects, took classes, took exams and reported.

 **Researcher at DIU ML And NLP Lab (_December 2019 - November 2022_)**
-- Research on AI technologies, Working on NLP, ML and Data Science projects.
+- Research on AI technologies, Worked on NLP, ML and Data Science projects.
-- Working on Data set Speech recognition, working on data set for Bangla Language.
+- Worked on Data set Speech recognition, worked on data set for Bangla Language.
 - Attend different types of Conferences, and presentations on different types of Conferences, and search for the best conferences.
 - Publications paper, research on paper, paper writing.